 Classes in the arts and physical education drive our little ones to thrive and learn teamwork, collaboration, and creativity.
 Although the province knows the importance of these programs—mandating that elementary students must have access to the arts and physical education classes—it does not allocate the funding teachers need to provide these classes.
 We need specialist teachers who share their love for music, physical education, visual and performing arts, and design and technology to guide our kids to follow their passions and choose careers that ensure Ontario is at the forefront of new technological and creative trends.

 The Ontario education grants leave our kids short-changed when it comes to funding specialist teachers.
-The shortfall is magnified in smaller and more remote schools that have less access to specialist teachers and programs because the funding is based on per-pupil grants rather than grants per school.
+The shortfall is magnified in smaller and more remote schools that have less access to specialist teachers and programs because funding is based on per-pupil grants rather than grants per school.

-Technology, the arts, global, and environmental education all support experiential learning that ignites and sustains students’ interest and connects them to the world around them.
+Technology, the arts, global and environmental education, all support experiential learning that ignites and sustains students’ interest and connects them to the world around them.

-Teacher-librarians play a critical role in developing student literacy, supporting teachers’ classroom instruction and making the library the technological hub of the school.
+Teacher-librarians play a critical role in developing student literacy, supporting teachers’ classroom instruction, and making the library the technological hub of the school.
 Studies conducted by People for Education document the extent to which trained teacher-librarians have a positive effect on student literacy achievement and on children’s enjoyment of reading.
 It is ETFO policy that all elementary students have access to a teacher-librarian.
 In recent years, many school boards have replaced teacher-librarians with library-technicians who are not teachers and not trained to support teachers’ classroom instruction.
-The per pupil allocation of teacher-librarians has not changed since the funding formula was introduced.
+The per-pupil allocation of teacher-librarians has not changed since the funding formula was introduced.